arnav7897/cpp_theory/README.md

 # cpp
-this for leetcode practic e problems
+this for quick revision of c++ theory with code.